nick-kanakis/Facegram/README.md

 system, which allows consumers (mobile, browser etc.) to consume services from multiple hosts without having to manage CORS and authentication for each service.

-In this project Zuul is used to server static content, route requests to appropriate services and Log request/responses using filters.
+In this project Zuul is used to server (minimal) static content, route requests to appropriate services and log request/responses using filters.
 In order to enable Zuul the `@EnableZuulProxy` annotation is needed.
-The routing is being done the following sample configuration:
+The routing is being done by the following sample configuration:

 ``` yaml